Mooncake & Tea Pairings to Celebrate the Mid-Autumn Festival | 中秋节

 Red Bean + Green Dragon

-We love how the sweet, earthy, and nutty flavors of the red bean filling are perfectly
+We love how the sweet, earthy, and nutty flavors of the red bean filling are perfectly complemented by this unique green and oolong blend.

 Lotus & Yolk + Oolong like Amber Goddess or Dan Cong Stone Fruit